devstress/FLINK.NET/README.md

 *   **High Throughput and Low Latency:** Designing for performance to handle demanding real-time workloads.
 *   **Rich Connectors and APIs:** Providing a flexible framework for integrating with various data sources and sinks, and offering intuitive APIs for developers.

 This project endeavors to bring the power of distributed stream processing to the .NET world, allowing developers to leverage their existing C# skills and .NET libraries to build cutting-edge data-intensive applications.
-While drawing heavily from Apache Flink''s proven design patterns, Flink.NET will also embrace .NET idioms and best practices to create a familiar and productive environment for its users.
+While drawing heavily from Apache Flink's proven design patterns, Flink.NET will also embrace .NET idioms and best practices to create a familiar and productive environment for its users.

 ## Table of Contents
 - [Business Requirements](#business-requirements)